CameronCinnamon/CameronsStoryTime/Item3StoryCameronJoshua.md

 My room-mate, whom I met yesturday, is curruenty standing in my closet trying to feed his television cable throught the port.

 ## Josh's Contributions

+I made a branch here on Cameron's repo.
+Feels weird to be operating inside someone elses repository.
+I'm sure I'll get used to it in time.